An old map from the Chamber of Commerce Information Booth now on display at the Ticonderoga Community Building Town Board Meeting room.

 The first Town of Ticonderoga meeting of record was held on March 7, 1876.
 The Town Board was made up of a Town Supervisor, four (4) Justices of the Peace, and the Town Clerk.
 The office of Sealer of Weights and Measures was added in 1879.
 This was followed by the office of Railroad Commissioner which was established around 1883.
 All officers were paid by a percentage and a per diem basis for attending meetings and other functions.
 The Supervisor handled school monies and received a small percentage of the amount handled.
 The Supervisor was also the chief fiscal officer and presided at all meetings and represented the town at the County Board of Supervisors.

 The Village of Ticonderoga was dissolved into the Town of at midnight on December 31, 1993.
-Today, the Town of Ticonderoga operates with a Town Supervisor, a 4-member Town Council, Town Clerk, Police Department, Highway Department (which includes a Parks & Recreation group), Water/Wastewater Department, Code Enforcement Office, Budget & Finance Office, Municipal Court (2 elected judges), Town Assessor (appointed), Planning & Zoning Board, and a Library.
+Today, the Town of Ticonderoga operates with a Town Supervisor, a 4-member Town Council, Town Clerk, Police Department, Highway Department (which includes a Parks & Recreation group), Water/Wastewater Department, Code Enforcement Office, Budget & Finance Office, Municipal Court (2 elected judges), Town Assessor (appointed), Planning & Zoning Board, Municipal Airport, and a Library.
+The Fire District and School District operate separate from municipal government.